easy-software-ufal/catalog-test-smells/docs/source/Test semantic-logic/Testing many things/Eager Test.rst

 **Also Known As:**

-* The Test It All, Split Personality, Many Assertions, Multiple Assertions, The Free Ride, Silver Bullet, Piggyback
+* The Test It All, Split Personality, Many Assertions, Multiple Assertions, The Free Ride, The One, Piggyback, Silver Bullet

 **Code Example:**